artemis-sbs/sbs_utils/sphinx/faces.rst

 Face generation functions
 ---------------------------

-The faces module has set set of functions to generate random faces for the base set of face image textures.
+The faces module has a set of functions to generate random faces for the base set of face image textures provided by Artemis Cosmos.

 - :py:meth:`~sbs_utils.faces.random_skaraan`
 - :py:meth:`~sbs_utils.faces.random_torgoth`